 Applying to Graduate Programmes at GSA

 For applications relating to doctoral studies or our Master of Research programme, please refer to the programme pages.

 Programmes begin in September.
 Although there are no application deadlines early application is encouraged in order to ensure a place on the programme.
 Applications are reviewed on a cyclical basis from November - August.
-We guarantee to review all applications received before 30 January.
+We guarantee to review all applications received before 3 February for 2017 entry.
 Early application is encouraged and for certain programmes that regularly fill up in January - e.g. our MFA programme - this is advised in order to avoid disappointment.
 See the Application Timeline for review dates.

 The features below will provide a link to guidelines for individual programmes including the contents of applications and the assessment criteria and process.

 As a standard you should prepare the following for most programmes: